 - Do you own your home?
 Does your homeowner's association have any breed-specific regulations?

 Before We Go…

-Each year 3.3 million of those dogs are euthanized simply due to lack of space.
-Please consider saving a life and helping to reduce that statistic.
+Each year 3.3 million dogs are euthanized simply due to lack of space.
+Please consider saving a life and reducing that statistic.